Navigating Consumer Data: A New Era of Audience Targeting Strategies

 2. Off-Site Media Extends Targeting Impact

-A SiriusXM Media study revealed that 75% of listeners discover new brands through audio ads, while 60% report purchasing products in stores after hearing retailer-specific audio campaigns.
-This underscores the role of audio in commerce-focused audience targeting strategies.
+SiriusXM Media reports that 75% of listeners discover new brands through audio ads, while 60% make in-store purchases after hearing retailer-specific audio campaigns.
+As brands pursue commerce-driven targeting strategies, digital audio provides both reach and relevance across the funnel.

 4. Audio Ads With Visual Enhancements